-A common motor carrier that has operating authority to transport general commodities, or all commodities not listed as special commodities.|
+A common motor carrier that carries general commodities or all commodities (except special commodities).

-A term associated with more than one definition: 1) Common term indicating movable property, merchandise, or wares.
-2) All materials which are used to satisfy demands.
-3) Whole or part of the cargo received from the shipper, including any equipment supplied by the shipper.|
+A term associated with more than one definition: 1) Whole or part of the cargo received from the shipper, including any equipment supplied by the shipper.
+2) Common term indicating movable property, merchandise, or wares.
+3) All materials which are used to satisfy demands.